nutanix-japan/nai-llm/docs/infra/harbor.md

     tar -xzvf harbor-offline-installer-${HARBOR_VERSION}.tgz
     ```

-### Setup SSL Certificates for Harbor
+### Optional - Setup SSL Certificates for Harbor

+!!! tip "Do you have your own certificates for Harbor?"

+    If there is domain of your ownership, generate the following:

+    - fullchain.pem - must contain both CA server's public and harbor server's public certificate
+    - privatekey.pem - contain Harbor's private certificate

+    Use these in the ``harbor.yml`` file during installation

+Use the following procedure to create a self-managed Certificate Authority, Certificate Signing Request and a certificate pair for Harbor.

-4. Setup up folders to hold certificates for Harbor
+1. Setup up folders to hold certificates for Harbor

     ```bash
     cd $HOME/harbor